perreaua10/cyb600_Lab1/README.md

 Currently I have implemented a simple restful API as my web server, it only has one endpoint at localhost:8000/time

-To run the web server: uvicorn main:app --reload (This must be from inside the SRC folder) Once running, you will find the auto-docs (feature of fastAPI) at localhost:8000/docs The endpoint which satisfies the lab is at localhost:8000/time
+To run the web server: uvicorn main:app --reload (This must be from inside the SRC folder) Alternatively, uvicorn src.main:app --reload can be used from root folder.

+Once running, you will find the auto-docs (feature of fastAPI) at localhost:8000/docs The endpoint which satisfies the lab is at localhost:8000/time